 This recipe for a Roasted Rhubarb Sandwich is a new take on a classic grilled cheese!
 With toasty bread, caramelized onions, soft rhubarb, a tangy spread, and fresh mint, it’s a perfect summer sandwich.

 If you’d followed the site for a while, you may know that I LOVE rhubarb.
 While it is classically enjoyed in desserts (like this Brown Butter Rhubarb Crumble or this Tessellated Rhubarb Almond Cake).
+It’s also delicious in drinks, like this Rhubarb Shrub or Strawberry Rhubarb Margarita.
 This sandwich was my first true foray into a savory application of rhubarb and wow, I am so happy with how it turned out!
 Like many vegetables, when rhubarb is roasted it becomes slightly sweet and a bit soft.
 When raw, it has a very bitter taste that almost “needs” sugar.
 Roasting mellows this quite a bite and makes this bright pink veggie a perfect sandwich base.

 How to Roast Rhubarb

 - Slice rhubarb into 2 inch sized pieces, cutting each end at a slight angle.
 There is no need to peel it.